We talked about God and religions. The occasion was a boat accident, in which several hundred pilgrims of an eastern religious drowned.

 "I can understand that," Phil Osof nodded.

-"Yet another question: Do not you think that religion is a necessary prerequisite for humanity?"
+"Another question: don't you think that religion is a necessary condition for humanity?"

 "But many say that religion is important to help others, because otherwise no mercy would arise."